Matt Reis: International

-Reis got his first cap for the United States on January 22, 2006, a 0-0 shutout against Canada.
+Reis earned his first cap for the United States on January 22, 2006, a 0–0 shutout against Canada.
+He was an alternate for the 2006 U.S. World Cup squad.
+Reis' second cap came on January 20, 2007, in which he started and earned a 3-1 victory over Denmark.
+In the match, Reis wore a headband honoring David Vanole, who had died earlier in the month.
+Vanole had coached Reis both in college and with the Revolution.

 Personal

 Reis was considered to be a bit of a jokester among his teammates and in the soccer community.
 As an April Fools' Day prank in 2004, the Revs' front office announced their newest foreign acquisition, Luis "El Lobo" Fangoso, who eventually turned out to be Matt Reis wearing a shaggy wig and headband.
 Although the initial joke died down fairly quickly, Reis' antics helped him win over many Revolution fans (to this day, Revs fans occasionally make joking references to Fangoso when discussing possible player transactions).
 On April 1, 2007, the Revolution announced that they had resigned Fangoso to a 2-year deal.

+On April Fool's Day in 2005, the team announced that Reis was retiring to pursue a career in musical theater.
+The team distributed a press release complete with an image of Reis painted blue.

 Reis, who is bald, also convinced Mexican international José Manuel Abundis, who had just signed with the team, to shave his head for the 2006 MLS Playoffs.
-This has enabled Reis to achieve cult status among Revs fans who know him as the "Skin headed, short sleeved shot stopper".
+This has enabled Reis to achieve cult status among Revs fans who know him as the "Skin headed, short sleeved shot stopper."

 Reis is married to Nicole Reis (née Odom), who was an All American Softball player at UCLA.
 They have three boys.
 He is the son of J.T. and Kathy Reis of Mission Viejo, California, and he has one older brother, Mike.

 On 15 April 2013, Reis was present at the Boston Marathon bombing where he saved the life of his father-in-law (John Odom), whose legs had been pierced by shrapnel, causing two severed arteries.